jdcauley/emerac/README.md

 See the .env example for more

 ### Create a postgres database.
-I'm on OSX and used http://postgresapp.com
+I'm on OSX and used http://postgresapp.com to create and manage a local posgres db.

-Creating a Postgres db is probably thi